How to Screen Record on iPhone in 4 Easy Steps

 2. V Recorder

-V Recorder supports live streaming, allowing users to broadcast their screen activities directly to platforms like YouTube, Facebook, and X (formerly Twitter).
-Its fun voice changer effects and various background music options make it a favorite among users looking to create engaging and entertaining content.
+V Recorder also supports live streaming, so you can share your screen with others directly to platforms like YouTube, Facebook, and X (formerly called Twitter).
+The app’s voice changer and different music options make it a popular choice for users who want to make creative or entertaining content.